Funding

 • SDG 10: Reduced Inequalities

-• SDG 17: Partnerships for sustainable development (under the SDGs)
+• SDG 17: Partnerships for Sustainable Development

 How we fund

 After being selected by Croda Foundation’s Board of Trustees, all grants are restricted to be applied for a specific purpose, with the impact measured and reported on.
-Croda Foundation does not offer unrestricted grants, or fund core costs.

 When we fund